Mifta24/auto-quotes/quotes.md

 # 📜 Daily Quote

-> "Respect other people's feelings.
-It might mean nothing to you, but it could mean everything to them."
+> "Beginning today, treat everyone you meet as if they were going to be dead by midnight.
+Your life will never be the same again."
-> — **Roy T. Bennett**
+> — **Og Mandino**

 ---